Mina2fast/cd12238-dynamic-web-page/README.md

-# Dynamic Web Page Project
+description:

-This project requires you to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+This project creates a dynamic webpage with a navigation bar that smoothly scrolls to different sections.

----
+Skills Required:

-## Instructions
+HTML and CSS

-The starter project has some HTML and CSS styling to display a static version of the Dynamic Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+JavaScript DOM manipulation

-To get started, open `js/app.js` and start building out the app's functionality
+Event handling in JavaScript

-For more detailed requirements, see the project instructions in the Udacity Classroom.
+Form validation